-The Centers for Medicare & Medicaid Services (CMS) National Quality Strategy (NQS) aims to achieve optimal health and well-being for all individuals by helping to share a resilient, high-value American health care system that delivers high-quality, safe, and equitable care for all.
-Given quality measurements is a key lever central to implementing the NQS, CMS commits to a portfolio of quality measures that are rigorously tested, provide the highest value, and drive improvement in health outcomes.
+The Centers for Medicare & Medicaid Services (CMS) National Quality Strategy (NQS) aims to achieve optimal health and well-being for all individuals by helping to share a resilient, high-value American health care system that delivers high-quality, safe, and best care for all.
+Given quality measurement is a key lever central to implementing the NQS, CMS commits to a portfolio of quality measures that are rigorously tested, provide the highest value, and drive improvement in health outcomes.
 Two initiatives, Meaningful Measure 2.0 and the Cascade of Meaningful Measures, promote innovation and modernization of all aspects of quality measurement, addressing a wide variety of settings, interested parties, and measurement requirements.
 Meaningful Measures 2.0 addresses measurement gaps, reduces burden, and increases efficiency by:

-- Using only high-value quality measures impacting key quality domains. - Aligning measures across value-based programs and across partners, including CMS, federal, and private entities. - Prioritizing outcome and patient-reported measures. - Transforming measures to be fully digital and incorporating all-payer data. - Developing and implementing measures reflecting social drivers/determinants of health (SDOH).
+- Using only high-value quality measures impacting key quality domains. - Aligning measures across value-based programs and across partners, including CMS, federal, and private entities. - Prioritizing outcome and patient-reported measures. - Transforming measures to be fully digital and incorporating all-payer data. - Developing and implementing wellness and prevention measures.